datavis-tech/graph-data-structure/README.md

 <a name="dfs" href="#dfs">#</a> <i>graph</i>.<b>depthFirstSearch</b>([<i>sourceNodes</i>][, <i>includeSourceNodes</i>])

 Performs [Depth-first Search](https://en.wikipedia.org/wiki/Depth-first_search).
 Returns an array of node identifier strings.
 The returned array includes nodes visited by the algorithm in the order in which they were visited.
+Implementation inspired by pseudocode from Cormen et al. "Introduction to Algorithms" 3rd Ed. p.
+604.

+Arguments:

-The optional argument *sourceNodes* is an array of node identifier strings.
+ * *sourceNodes* (optional) An array of node identifier strings.
 This specifies the subset of nodes to use as the sources of the depth-first search.
-If *sourceNodes* is not specified, all nodes in the graph are used as source nodes.
+If *sourceNodes* is not specified, all **[nodes](#nodes)** in the graph are used as source nodes.

-The optional argument *includeSourceNodes* is a boolean specifying whether or not to include the source nodes in the returned array.
-If *includeSourceNodes* is not specified, it is treated as `true`, meaning source nodes are included in the returned array.
+ * *includeSourceNodes* (optional) is a boolean specifying whether or not to include the source nodes in the returned array.
+If *includeSourceNodes* is not specified, it is treated as `true` (all source nodes are included in the returned array).

-The Depth-first Search implementation is similar to the pseudocode found in Cormen et al. "Introduction to Algorithms" 3rd Ed. p.
-604.

 <a name="topological-sort" href="#topological-sort">#</a> <i>graph</i>.<b>topologicalSort</b>([<i>sourceNodes</i>][, <i>includeSourceNodes</i>])